apache/geode-site/README.md

 Commit and push the __asf-site__ branch.
 Apache detects the update and publishes it.
 The site should update in 5-10 minutes.

 ## Troubleshooting

-If the site does not update in 5-10 minutes, __push a new commit by adding or subtracting a blank line in the top-level `index.html` file.__ This usually does the trick.
+- If the site does not update in 5-10 minutes, __push a new commit by adding or subtracting a blank line in the top-level `index.html` file.__ This usually does the trick.

+- Check your commit of the __asf-site__ branch.
+The site's deployable files are at the top level, rooted at {geode-site}/index.html.
+Make sure that directories such as `{geode-site}/docs` and `{geode-site}/releases` contain the latest versions of `index.html` and the docs.

 For further assistance, you can

 - [file a JIRA against the INFRA project](https://issues.apache.org/jira/browse/INFRA), or

 - ask for advice on the Infrastructure project's HipChat room [#asfinfra](https://www.hipchat.com/g4P84gemn).